dbgrvll/learning-journal/README.md

 Here's a link to [my profile](https://github.com/dbgrvll/) on GitHub.

 ## Find my live site
-Here's a link to [my live site](https://dbgrvll.github.io/learning-journal/)
+Here's a link to [my live site](https://dbgrvll.github.io/learning-journal/) on GitHub.